-Luis is a 4th year undergraduate and aspiring graduate student majoring in Molecular and Cell Biology.
+Luis was a 4th year undergraduate and aspiring graduate student majoring in Molecular and Cell Biology.
 He joined the Arkin Lab in the summer of 2019 under the mentorship of Dr. Carim, with whom he studied phage-tail like bacteriocins, also known as tailocins.
 His first project encompassed designing vectors for the construction of recombinant tailocin proteins in order to investigate genetic determinants of killing specificity.
-More recently he’s helped conduct genome-wide fitness assays to elucidate genetic factors of bacterial resistance to tailocins in non-canonical organisms such as Pseudomonas fluorescens and Pseudomonas protegens.
+He helped conduct genome-wide fitness assays to elucidate genetic factors of bacterial resistance to tailocins in non-canonical organisms such as Pseudomonas fluorescens and Pseudomonas protegens.
 When not in the lab, you can catch him with a Nikon taking photos around the city, riding his bike along the marina, playing soccer at the park, or on a hiking trail.
 Outside of research, Luis is passionate about providing guidance, support, and information to aspiring and current students about the college application process and the college life, especially as it pertains to the experience of first-generation, low-income, undocumented/DACAmented, and LatinX students in higher education.
 To this end, he actively devotes his time to the Let’s Talk Universi-Tea Podcast – a project created alongside a group of his childhood friends and which is soon to be released.

-Nick Nolan is a Bioengineering and EECS sophomore undergraduate student in the Arkin Laboratory at UC Berkeley; his current research topics are in viral engineering and control theory, though is always willing to delve into other topics of interest.
+Nick Nolan was a Bioengineering and EECS sophomore undergraduate student in the Arkin Laboratory at UC Berkeley; his research topics were in viral engineering and control theory, though is always willing to delve into other topics of interest.
 As much as science is important to him, science education is equally so–thus he has organized the 2019 BioEHSC™, a Bioengineering High School Competition, the largest high school-specific competition of its kind in the world, as Junior Chair, and looks forward to serving as Senior Chair in the competition’s next annual iteration.

 Omree Gal-Oz is a software developer with the Arkin Laboratory at UC Berkeley/ LBNL.
 Throughout college he was primarily interested in mathematics and music, and found an intersection between them in software.
 Afterwards he tutored high-schoolers in math and software and taught piano privately before moving to Berkeley to work at the California Jazz Conservatory.
 He gained experience in software-oriented companies by writing software for Magisto and working on product development with Blue Cedar.
 He is currently working on integrating biology software into KBase and creating in-browser visual displays.
 Besides writing software, he still enjoys playing and producing music and can occasionally be found playing music in the wilderness.